Series – Is It Really So – Epilogue

 Anger flared within her overriding the pain in her heart.
 "What do I have to forgive you for?
 Hmm let's see, well, I found out about you and Darla and the birth of your son from Willie, about your marriage to Cordelia from a vampire who taunted me with the information just before I staked him, and about the Shanshu prophecy from Spike."
 Her voice was angry, menacing.

 "I felt what I thought was your death and I called Angel Investigations to find out what had happened; imagine my surprise, it wasn't you that I felt die calling my name, was it?
 No, it wasn't; it was Angelus calling my name as he died.
 At least he was consistent; his feelings for me never changed.
 He may not have been able to love me, but whatever he felt for me lasted until his death.
-My name was the last word he spoke.
+I'm sure that you heard him cry out my name because it was the last word he spoke.
 You, on the other hand, didn't give a damn until you saw that your carefully erected house of dreams for the future was tumbling down around your ears.
 Now all of a sudden you love me?
 Get out.
 And stay out."
 Buffy got up from the chair and walked back into the kitchen.

 Angel stood slowly; he returned the coffee table to its proper position and after glancing toward the kitchen one last time, he left the house.
 'You have not heard the last from me, love; I will never give up on us again.'
 After walking a couple of blocks he realized that he would not make it to the mansion before sundown and he knew that there might be vampires still in Sunnydale even if he was no longer one of them.
 Fortunately he had his cell phone.
 He called a cab to take him to the bus station.
 He was heading back to LA; he had a lot of work to do.